alicekellings/Sidebuzcom/src/content/blog/your-complete-guide-to-building-passive-income-in-2024.md

 ## Understanding passive income

-Passive income isn’t synonymous with “no effort.”
-It typically involves an initial investment of time, effort or capital.
+Passive income isn’t synonymous with “no effort.�?It typically involves an initial investment of time, effort or capital.
 But once established, these income streams require much less active involvement compared to a traditional job.

 You will never be truly financially free if you are working.
 Financial freedom means you are free to pursue anything in life without financial constraints.
 This is how passive income is so monumental to your financial growth. **To be financially free, you MUST have a passive income portfolio.** Over time, these streams can grow and compound.
 This offers you not just stability but also the opportunity for exponential wealth growth.